FEMlium/FEMlium/README.md

 Like **folium**, **FEMlium** is freely available under the MIT license.

-Visit [femlium.github.io](https://femlium.github.io/) for more information.
+Visit [femlium.github.io](https://femlium.github.io/) for installation instructions and additional information.